 Each session lasts for 50 mins and usually takes place on a weekly basis.

-I offer short-term and long-term therapy, depending on the needs of the young person.
+I offer short-term and long-term counselling, depending on the needs of the young person.